agb721/Asteroids_Game/README.md

 Notes:
 - The only outside source used is the short helper library "hl.js", created by /adeshar00.
-- All game concepts implemented here (motion vectors, gravity, rotation etc) were derived from scratch (whiteboard brainstorming) and/or foggy memories of the 10th grade physics class.
+- All game concepts implemented here (motion vectors, gravity, rotation etc) were derived from scratch (whiteboard brainstorming) and/or foggy memories of my 10th grade physics class.

 POSSIBLE TODO:
 - reduce redundancies